betexcr/pokemon/README.md

 **Built with ❤️ using Next.js, TypeScript, and Tailwind CSS**

-*Experience the world of Pokémon like never before with our modern, high-performance PokéDex application!*
+*Experience the world of Pokémon like never before with our modern, high-performance PokéDex application featuring a redesigned header and enhanced mobile experience!*